Constable Burton Hall

-Constable Burton Hall is a grade I-listed Georgian mansion of dressed stone in an extensive and well wooded park in the village of Constable Burton in North Yorkshire, and is privately owned by the Wyvill family.
-The house is a two-storey ashlar faced structure with a five bay frontage having an elegant recessed Ionic portico.
+Constable Burton Hall is a Grade I-listed Georgian country house of dressed stone in an extensive and well wooded park in the village of Constable Burton in North Yorkshire, designed by John Carr of York in 1768.
+It is privately owned by the Wyvill family.
+The house is a two-storey ashlar-faced structure with a five bay frontage having an elegant recessed Ionic portico.
 The principal entrance is approached by a double flight of steps.
 The side elevation has a pediment and there is a large projecting bay to the rear of the house.

+The house was listed Grade I in 1967, with the coach house and stables, and the laundry listed as Grade II* and Grade II respectively at the same time.
+In 1984, the park was listed as Grade II on the National Register of Historic Parks and Gardens.
+The pub in the village is called The Wyvill Arms.

+The house and gardens are private.